 Membership to CSIS provides access to more than 40 programs that analyze major issues facing our world today.
-Whether it be questions on global health policy, security issues, regulatory challenges, or issues facing countries around the world, CSIS is able to provide a neutral and credible “Washington perspective” to decision makers throughout the public and private sector.
-Corporate partners are frequently invited to CSIS for private and off-the-record conversations about the various issues facing the world and how it relates to their business.
-Corporate partners are also invited to monthly briefings to hear from CSIS scholars on current affairs and are able to schedule private briefings with CSIS scholars to dive deeper on areas of interest.
+Whether it be questions on global health policy, security issues, regulatory challenges, or issues facing countries around the world, CSIS provides a neutral and credible “Washington perspective” to decision makers throughout the public and private sector.
+Corporate partners are frequently invited to CSIS for private and off-the-record conversations about current affairs and how they relate to their business.
+Members are also invited to monthly briefings to hear from CSIS scholars on current affairs and have the opportunity to schedule private briefings with the Center’s experts to dive deeper on areas of interest.

-One effective way to bring thought leadership to your company and raise its profile in the Washington policy community is to elevate and highlight policy issues through public or private events around a defined theme and convene experts and stakeholders for a discussion.
+One effective way to bring thought leadership to your company and raise its profile in the Washington policy community is to elevate and highlight policy issues through public or private events around a defined theme, convening experts and stakeholders for a discussion.
 Event sponsorship at CSIS encompasses everything from major annual conferences to public event series.
-Aside from these marquee events, CSIS is also able to host one-day to half-day conferences, both public and off-the-record, to allow C-suite executives, government leaders, and other policy makers to come together to discusses important policy issues.
+Aside from these marquee events, CSIS is able to host one-day to half-day conferences, either public or off-the-record, to allow C-suite executives, government leaders, and other policy makers to engage in discussion on important policy issues.
 Partners interested in these opportunities work closely with CSIS scholars and staff to create a platform that addresses a policy challenge or current, pertinent issue.

-Another effective way of bringing thought leadership to your company is through participating in and funding an existing and ongoing project or support an original project in a policy area of mutual interest.
+Another effective way of bringing thought leadership to your company is to participate in and fund an existing and ongoing project or support an original project in a policy area of mutual interest.
 The content of the projects that CSIS works on will vary depending on the topic, scope, goals and funding.
 Projects at CSIS include research and publication of one or more white papers on current public policy issues; private workshops and roundtables either on or off-the-record with important stakeholders, subject matter experts, and policy makers that facilitate a discussion on a particular skill set; a short video to illuminate a policy challenge; and a public roll out to present the findings of the research.
-For example, the Asia Maritime Transparency Initiative is an ongoing, multi-year project that aims to promote transparency in the South China Sea to dissuade assertive behavior and conflict, and to generate opportunities for cooperation in the region.
+For example, the Reconnecting Asia Project is an ongoing, multi-year project mapping the new links that are reshaping economic and geopolitical realities across the continent.

-If you are interested in finding out more information on how your organization can partner with CSIS, please reach out Vincent Femia at 202-775-3130 or email@example.com.
+If you are interested in finding out more information on how your organization can partner with CSIS, please reach out to Kevin Sturtevant at 202-775-3246 or email@example.com.